gorda/istio.io/content/en/blog/2018/incremental-traffic-management/index.md

 This post walks through a technique that highlights a particularly useful way that you can implement Istio incrementally -- in this case, only the traffic management features -- without having to individually update each of your Pods.

-## Setup: why implement Istio traffic management features?
+## Setup: why implement Istio traffic management features?{#setup-why-implement-Istio-traffic-management-features}

 Of course, the first question is: Why would you want to do this?